oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 10. On the Properties File page, locate gg.eventhandler.oci.compartment, and then replace the placeholder with your compartment's OCID.

-11. Locate gg.eventhandler.oci.bucketMappingTemplate, and then replace the placeholder with a name for your target bucket.
+11. Locate `gg.eventhandler.oci.bucketMappingTemplate`, and then replace the placeholder with a name for your target bucket.

     ![Replicat Properties File](images/06-10-properties.png " ")